Manuel Noriega: Prosecution in Panama

 Noriega was tried in absentia in Panama for crimes committed during his rule.
 In October 1993 Noriega and two others were convicted of the murder of Spadafora by the court of the Third Judicial District, and sentenced to 20 years in prison.
 Panama's Supreme Court confirmed the sentence on December 20, 1995.
 In 1994, Noriega and Heráclides Sucre, an agent of his secret police, were convicted by a jury of the murder of Giroldi, who had led the 1989 coup attempt against Noriega.
-Though Noriega was tried in absentia, a judge traveled to the US to question him in December 1993.
+Though Noriega was tried in absentia, a judge traveled to the U.S. to question him in December 1993.
 Noriega and Sucre both received a 20-year sentence, the maximum penalty sought by the prosecutor.
 Finally, Noriega received a third 20-year sentence in 1996 for his role in the death of nine military officers supporting Giroldi; the group had been executed in a hangar at the Albrook air base after the coup attempt, in an incident that came to be known as the massacre of Albrook.
 Noriega was also prosecuted over the 1968 disappearances of Luis Antonio Quirós and Everett Clayton Kimble Guerra in Chiriquí, and the 1971 death of Heliodoro Portugal.
 These cases had not reached a conclusion at the time of his death in 2017.